Puerh tea benefits your health because it is rich in antioxidants and also because it is fermented.

 These days you can find Puerh in many places.

-But Pu Erh tea benefits depend on the quality of the fermentation and quality of the tea leaves.
+But Pu Erh tea benefits depend on the quality of the fermentation and the quality of the tea leaves.

 Find tea companies like Numi’s Organic Puerh Tea, FGO Organic Puerh Tea, or Yan Hou Tang Organic Compressed Chinese Puerh Tea Cake that help support farmers of tea and support growing sustainability and quality tea.